-We have shown that the overall performance and accuracy of semantic Web service discovery frameworks can be improved significantly through the introduction of pre-filtering stages that eliminate most of the irrelevant Web services from consideration at the computationally expensive matching stage.
-Specifically, in this paper, we proposed Category\based and Capability\based pre-filtering mechanisms for narrowing down the number of Web service descriptions that need to be considered in the matching phase according to their relevance to the current goal.
+We have shown that the overall performance and accuracy of semantic Web service discovery frameworks can be improved significantly through the introduction of prefiltering stages that eliminate most of the irrelevant Web services from consideration at the computationally expensive matching stage.
+Specifically, in this paper, we proposed Category_based and Capability_based prefiltering mechanisms for narrowing down the number of Web service descriptions that need to be considered in the matching phase to determine their relevance to the current goal.

 We evaluated the effectiveness of our proposal in a novel test collection, WSMO-FL, which consists of 250 Web service specifications of varying complexities and 6 goals.
-Our filtering stages stand out due to their 100% recall rate that is a consequence of their design, their ability to deal with complex specifications of goals and Web services written in an enhanced version of WSMO, as well as a reasonably high precision rate, as demonstrated experimentally, which is bound to increase considerably in the presence of a large number of categories and goals/Web services that make use of those categories.
-Our results also indicate that when the pre-filtering stages are employed in the system, as expected, the search space is considerably reduced, and consequently response time of the system is improved dramatically.
+Our filtering stages stand out due to their 100% recall rate that is a consequence of their design, their ability to deal with complex specifications of goals and Web services written in an enhanced version of WSMO, and a reasonably high precision rate, as demonstrated experimentally, which is bound to increase considerably in the presence of a large number of categories and goals/Web services that make use of those categories.
+Our results also indicate that when the prefiltering stages are employed in the system, as expected, the search space is considerably reduced, and consequently response time of the system is improved dramatically.